 Description of datasets

-Datasets that capture the motion of cell organelles through conventional fluorescence microscopy are typically provided in video format [18, 27, 43].
-Essentially, each dataset consists of a stack of pixelated images , where each image Fn is obtained at time tn during the course of an experiment.
+Datasets that capture the motion of organelles through conventional fluorescence microscopy are typically provided in a video format [18, 27, 43].
+Essentially, each cell’s video-dataset consists of stack of pixelated images , where each image Fn is obtained at time tn during the course of an experiment.

-Ignoring imaging artifacts caused by finite frame rate, dead time, or rolling shutter [27] that are insignificant on the time- and space-scales involved in plant microscopy [29, 31], in this study we consider images obtained at time levels {tn}n that start at the experiment’s onset and end with the experiment’s conclusion, denoted t1 = 0 and tN = T, respectively.
+We ignore imaging artifacts caused by finite frame rate, dead time, or rolling shutter [27] that are insignificant on the time- and space-scales involved in plant microscopy [29, 31].
+In this study we consider images obtained at time levels {tn}n that start at the experiment’s onset and end with the experiment’s conclusion, denoted t1 = 0 and tN = T, respectively.
 Further, we consider intermediate time levels that remain equidistant tn = (n − 1)∆t, where ∆t = T/(N − 1) is the exposure period used for the acquisition of the images.

 In turn, each image Fn is an array of intensity values where Inp denotes the intensity [19, 47], recorded at time tn of a pixel located at a fixed position xp ∈ R2.
 As usual, we assume that the positions of the pixels are given and that they are reported in physical units in the same coordinate system as the sample under imaging.
-Ignoring positioning parallel to the optical axis (i.e. ignoring z-depth), which is not captured in conventional fluorescence microscopy [20, 27, 28], we consider R2 as representing any plane perpendicular to the optical axis (for example, without any loss R2 can model the focal- or xy-plane).
+Ignoring positioning parallel to the optical axis (i.e. ignoring z-depth), which is not captured in conventional fluorescence microscopy [20, 27, 28].
+We consider R2 as representing any plane perpendicular to the optical axis (i.e. without any loss R2 can model the focal- or xy-plane).

-Depending upon the imaging equipment employed in the experiment (i.e. cameras or other light detectors), intensities may be reported in various forms such as photon or electron counts, voltages, currents,
+Depending upon the particular imaging equipment employed in the experiment (i.e. cameras or other light detectors), intensities may be reported in various forms such as photon or electron counts, voltages, currents,